-This is a state mandated policy following the Bureau for Private Postsecondary Education Code of Regulation71750.
+This is a state mandated policy following the Bureau for Private Postsecondary Education Code of Regulation 71750.
 This policy applies to all students and programs.

 - 1. Any monies due the student shall be refunded within 30 days of official cancellation or withdrawal.
 Official cancellation or withdrawal shall occur on the earlier of the dates that: - a.
 A student is not accepted by the school.
 This student shall be entitled to a refund of all monies paid to the school except a non-refundable application fee. - b.
 A student (or in the case of a student under legal age, their parent or guardian) cancels the enrollment agreement and demands his/her money back in writing, through attendance of the first day of class or the seventh (7) calendar day of signing the enrollment agreement, whichever is later.
 In this case all monies collected by the school shall be refunded except a non-refundable application fee.
-This policy applies regardless of whether or not the student has actually started training. - c.
+This policy applies regardless of whether or not the student has actually started training.

+- c.
 A student who cancels the enrollment agreement through attendance of the first day of class or the seventh (7) calendar day of signing the enrollment agreement is entitled to a refund of all monies paid to the school less an application fee of \$25.00 - d.
 A student notifies the institution of his/her official withdrawal in writing. - e.
 A student is expelled by the institution. - f.
 For official cancellations as defined in paragraphs b, c, d, or e, the cancellation date will be determined by the postmark on written notification at the following address: Paul Mitchell The School San Diego 410 A St., San Diego, CA 92101, or by the date said information is delivered to the school administrator/owner in person.
 Written cancellations need not take any particular form. - g.
 Monies paid for student kits are non-refundable after the cancellation period. - h.
 A student' on a leave of absence date of withdrawal determination shall be the earlier of the scheduled date of return from the leave of absence or the date the student notifies the school that the student will not be returning. - You have the right to cancel your enrollment contract and obtain a refund of charges paid through attendance of the first day of class or the seventh (7) calendar day of signing the enrollment contract, whichever is later.
 YOU MUST CANCEL IN WRITING.
-Students do not have the right to cancel by telephoning the school or by not coming to class. - 3.
-Any monies due a student who unofficially withdraws from the institution shall be refunded within 45 days of a determination by the institution that the student has withdrawn without notifying the institution.
-Unofficial withdrawals are monitored every 15 days and a determination is made to withdraw a student who has been absent from school for 14 or more consecutive calendar days; the withdrawal date that will be used in this calculation is the student's actual last date of attendance. - 4.
-When situations of mitigating circumstances are in evidence, such as serious illness, a disabling accident, or death in the immediate family, the school may make a settlement that is reasonable and fair to both parties. - 5.
-All extra costs, such as books, equipment, graduation fees, application fee, rentals, and other such charges, are not considered in the tuition adjustment computation if the charges are itemized separately in the enrollment contract. - 6.
-Monies paid for supplies and equipment are non-refundable after the cancellation period. - 7.
-If a course and/or program is cancelled subsequent to a student's enrollment, and before instruction in the course and/or program has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program. - 8.
-If a course and/or program is cancelled and ceases to offer instruction after the student has enrolled and instruction has begun, the school shall either provide a full refund of all monies paid or provide completion of the course and/or program.
+Students do not have the right to cancel by telephoning the school or by not coming to class.